biostar-dev/g-sdk/docs/_apis/connect.md

 ### GetPendingList

-If a device is trying to connect to the gateway but is not included in the accept filter, it is registed to the pending list.
+If a device is trying to connect to the gateway but is not included in the accept filter, it is registered to the pending list.
 By reviewing the pending list, you can choose the new devices to be accepted.

 ```protobuf
 message PendingDeviceInfo {